Itai-Nelken/Pi-Assistant/README.md

 - [x] add uninstall script
 - [x] add updater script
 - [x] make updater script to run on startup (disable by using the `--no-update` flag. the `--no-internet` flag disables updates as well.)
-- [x] add zoom & box86
-- [x] add box86 as standalone app
-- [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit version depending on your system architecture)
+- [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit version depending on your system architecture).
+- [x] add dialog GUI
 - [ ] add box86 install script for 64bit OS's
-- [x] add dialog GUI
 - [ ] maybe change whole gui to use YAD?